TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/Power/PowerDesign.md

 **Arduino input Noise**

 The Arduino can handle an input voltage range of 6-20 volts.
 The voltage supplied from the buck converter output side is stepped down to 12 volts from the main power supply and connected to the Arduino.
-Since the buck converter outputs at maximum 200mV peak-to-peak of ripple voltage then the maximum input voltage the Arduino will undergo is 12.2 volts which is well within the range that the Arduino can handle.
+Since the buck converter outputs at maximum 200mV peak-to-peak of ripple voltage then the maximum input voltage the Arduino will undergo is 12.2 volts which is well within the range of 6-20 volts.
 As for the current supplied to the arduino, the maximum current that can be supplied is 2 amps with a minumum supply current of 500mA which our buck converter is capable of supplying.
+(Protection from overcurrent in constraint solution 4).